HMRC has a range of free resources to help members who are employers.

 - Recorded webinar: Employers – what’s new for 2018: If you are unable to attend the live event you can watch a recorded one here.

 In addition, you can post your questions on HMRC’s Small Business Forum here and follow HMRC on Twitter @HMRCBusiness to be updated with the latest information available.

-The November issue of FHT Member News is out today.
+The April issue of FHT Member News is out today.
 Take a peek at what’s inside…

 Member News features the latest therapy updates, job and training opportunities, as well as information about your membership.